Modules

 available

-Axon common
+Axon Common

 This module contains all common components utilized by Axon Framework throughout.
 Examples of what is container are Axon’s caching integration, configuration implementation, application descriptors, and numerous utility classes.

-Axon conversion
+Axon Conversion

 This module provides the conversion interfaces and implementations, used to (for example) convert every Message#payload when sending and receiving them.

-Axon messaging
+Axon Messaging

 This module contains all necessary components and building blocks to support command, event, and query messaging.

-Axon modelling
+Axon Modelling

 This module contains the necessary components to create domain models and entities.